Why ‘No One’ Excels at Personalization Except Maybe Amazon

 For personalization to work, a combination of technologies must be orchestrated across several departments, including marketing, IT, e-commerce and store operations.
 The technologies begin with data collection, data classification and data management tools.
 Key applications are then layered on top of this analytic foundation.
 These include CRM suites, e-commerce platforms, e-mail and snail-mail engines, loyalty programs, recommendation engines, live chat, chatbots, clienteling, and social media capabilities.

-Without these components in place and, importantly, inter-linked to support seamless cross-flow of data, the attempt at one-to-one marketing actually produces one-to-many marketing, even if customer segments are broken out.
+Without these components in place and, importantly, inter-linked to support seamless cross-flow of data, the attempt at one-to-one marketing actually produces one-to-many marketing, even if well defined customer segments are broken out.